Awareness and Advocacy

 Contact us to request a community talk about type 1.
 We are flexible and can tailor a talk to your audience.

-The Family Centre advocates in the political arena for changes that ensure better support for the type 1 community.
-We have already achieved great success and we are continuing to push for change on a number of important issues, in particular better treatment of school students with type 1 diabetes and funding for Continuous Glucose Monitor consumables on the National Diabetes Services Scheme.
-We need your help.
-Give your child a voice.
-Read about our issues below, and use the links and the letters to tell your story to the decision makers.
+The Family Centre advocates for system changes that support the type 1 community.
+We have already achieved great success and we are continuing to push for change on a number of important issues, in particular better treatment of school students with type 1 diabetes.

 The Family Centre believes that secondary schools students with type 1 diabetes should be supported to sit examinations on a level playing field with their peers.
 We worked with the Schools Standards and Curriculum Authority to achieve a change to WACE Examination provisions, reducing the burden on students to prove their needs, and giving them access to extra time to use at their discretion exams.
 Here's the update, as approved by the SCSA CEO, Mr Allan Blagaich: